zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

     CDB1
     ```

 5. Use the Listener Control Utility to verify whether the default listener (LISTENER) is started.
-Look for `status READY` for CDB1, PDB1, and CDB2 in the Service Summary.
+Look for `status READY` for CDB1, PDB1, and CDB2 in the Services Summary.

     ```
     LSNRCTL> <copy>lsnrctl status</copy>